keeganmilsten/Reborn-Packages/README.md

 ```
 4. Done!

-### If you do not have the repo in  pacman.conf or just want to add it to your distribution, please follow these steps
+### If you do not have the repo in  pacman.conf or just want to add it to your system, please follow these steps

 1. Enter pacman.conf
 ```